Carjacking Lawyer in San Diego

 What Are the Penalties for Carjacking?

-Criminal Attorney James N. Dicks is ready to help you with your carjacking charge.
+San Diego violent crime defense attorney James N. Dicks is ready to help you with your carjacking charge.
 He offers a free initial consultation to discuss your case and see how we can help you.
 Carjacking carries harsh penalties for anyone found guilty; a defense attorney is your only hope to avoid extensive incarceration in a California state prison.
 Although the standard state prison sentence for carjacking is 3, 5 or 9 years in state prison, often enhanced penalties apply.